crohr/pkgr/README.md

 ## Goal

-Make debian packages out of any Ruby or NodeJS app that can run on Heroku.
-Hosted service available at <https://pkgr.io/>.
+Make debian packages out of any app.
+Ruby and NodeJS officially supported, but you can also point to other buildpacks.
+Hosted service available at <https://packager.io/>.

-More languages and target distributions will be added after thorough testing, though nothing prevents you from specifying a specific buildpack (see Usage).

 ## Supported distributions (64bits only)

 * Ubuntu 14.04 ("Trusty")
 * Ubuntu 12.04 ("Precise")
 * Debian 7.4 ("Wheezy")
+* Centos 6.x
 * Ubuntu 10.04 ("Lucid")
 * Debian 6 ("Squeeze")

 ## Examples

-See <https://pkgr.io/showcase> for examples of apps packaged with `pkgr` (Gitlab, Redmine, Discourse, Ghost, etc.).
+See <https://packager.io/> for examples of apps packaged with `pkgr` (Gitlab, OpenProject, Discourse, etc.).

 ## Installation